Quantum-enhanced neural networks in the neural tangent kernel framework: Numerical experiment

 \subsubsection{Experimental settings}

 {\bf Choices of the quantum circuit.} For the quantum data-encoding part, we employ 5 types of quantum circuit $U_{\rm{enc}}(\bold{x})$ whose structural properties are listed in Table~\ref{TABLE_ansatz} together with Fig.~\ref{FIG_ansatz}.
 In all 5 cases, the circuit is composed of $n$ qubits, and Hadamard gates are first applied to each qubit, followed by RZ-gates that encode the data element $x_i\in[-1, 1]$ in the form ${\rm RZ}(x_i)={\rm exp}(-2\pi i x_i)$; here, the data vector is $\bold{x}=[x_1, x_2, \cdots, x_n]$, meaning that the dimension of the data vector is equal to the number of qubits.
 The subsequent quantum circuit is categorized to type-A or type-B as follows.
-As for the type-A encoders, we consider three types of circuits named Ansatz-A, Ansatz-A4, and Ansatz-A4c (Ansatz-A4 is constructed via 4 times repetition of Ansatz-A); they contain additional data-encoders composed of RZ-gates with cross-term of data values, i.e., $x_i x_j$ $(i,j\in [1,2,\cdots,n])$.
-On the other hand, the type-B encoders, Ansatz-B and Ansatz-Bc, which also employ RZ gate for encoding the data-variables, do not have such cross-terms, implying that the type-A encoders have higher nonlinearity than the type-B encoders.
-Another notable difference between the circuits is the existence of CNOT gates; that is, Ansatz-A, Ansatz-A4, and Ansatz-B contain CNOT-gates, while Ansatz-Ac and Ansatz-Bc do not.
-Because CNOT induces entanglement between qubits, this difference corresponds to the existence of quantumness (hence the subscript ``c" in Ansatz-Ac and Ansatz-Bc means ``classical").
+As for the type-A encoders, we consider three types of circuits named Ansatz-A, Ansatz-A4, and Ansatz-A4ne (Ansatz-A4 is constructed via 4 times repetition of Ansatz-A); they contain additional data-encoders composed of RZ-gates with cross-term of data values, i.e., $x_i x_j$ $(i,j\in [1,2,\cdots,n])$.
+On the other hand, the type-B encoders, Ansatz-B and Ansatz-Bne, which also employ RZ gate for encoding the data-variables, do not have such cross-terms, implying that the type-A encoders have higher nonlinearity than the type-B encoders.
+Another notable difference between the circuits is the existence of CNOT gates; that is, Ansatz-A, Ansatz-A4, and Ansatz-B contain CNOT-gates, while Ansatz-Ane and Ansatz-Bne do not (``ne" stands for ``non-entangled").
 In general, a large quantum circuit with many CNOT gates may be difficult to classically simulate, and thus Ansatz-A, Ansatz-A4, and Ansatz-B are expected to show better performance than the other two circuits for some specific tasks.
 The structures of the subsequent classical NN part will be shown in the following subsection.

 {\bf Training method for the classical neural network.} In our framework, the trainable parameters are contained only in the classical part (cNN), and they are updated via the standard optimization method.
 First, we compute the outputs of the quantum circuit, $\fq \xa_i = \langle\psi \xa |U_i^{\dagger} O U_i |\psi \xa \rangle$, $i \in [1,2, \ldots, n_0]$, for all the training data $\{ (\bold{x}^a, y^a) \},~a \in [1,2,\ldots ,N_D]$; see Fig.~\ref{FIG_model}.
 The outputs are generated through $n_0$ randomized unitaries $\{U_1,U_2,\ldots, U_{n_0}\}$, where $U_i$ is sampled from unitary 2-designs with the locality $m=1$ \cite{command_haar}.
 We calculate the expectation of $U_i^\dagger O U_i$ directly using the state vector simulator instead of sampling (the effect of shot noise is analyzed in Sec.~\ref{section:exp_qdata}), and these values are forwarded to the inputs to cNN (recall that $n_0$ corresponds to the width of the first layer of cNN).
 The training of cNN is performed by using some standard gradient descent methods, whose type and the hyper-parameters such as the learning rate are appropriately selected for each task, as will be described later.
 The parameters at $t=0$ are randomly chosen from the normal distribution ${\cal N}(0, \sqrt{2 / N_{\rm{param}} })$, where $N_{\rm{param}}$ is the number of parameters in each layer (here ${\cal N}(\mu, \sigma)$ is the normal distribution with mean $\mu$ and standard deviation $\sigma$).